intikhabalam/SPE/README.md

 This article provides a comprehensive manual for deploying Microsoft Embedded systems.
-It guides you through the entire deployment process with a focus on minimizing the use of scripts.
+It guides you through the entire deployment process using all manual steps.

 Before you begin there are some Pre-Requsites that are required.